smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 ### Description

-SDL requests to set-up the data for <abbr title="Voice Recognition">VR</abbr> help layout, the name and icon for in-application menu and the properties of the touchscreen keyboard (for example customize special characters at the root level of the keyboard layout).
+SDL requests to set-up the data for <abbr title="Voice Recognition">VR</abbr> help layout, the name and icon for in-application menu and the properties of the touchscreen keyboard (such as providing custom special characters to display at the root level of the keyboard layout).

 ### Request

 The request may arrive for the application whether being active or in background on HMI (depends on the Policy Table permissions applicable to mobile application request, by default allowed to operate in all HMI levels except `NONE`).

-The `vrHelp` parameter of the `SetGlobalProperties` RPC is used by the system to display the help items on the screen, and the `helpPrompt` parameter is used by the system for playing out the associated TTS help prompt.
+The `vrHelp` parameter of the `SetGlobalProperties` RPC is used by the system to display the help items on the screen, and the `helpPrompt` parameter is used by the system for playing out the associated <abbr title="Text To Speech">TTS</abbr> help prompt.

 SDL Core sends `SetGlobalProperties` request with specific `vrHelp` and `vrHelpTitle` values to HMI in the following cases: